Joining UMass Lowell EMS

 You are also expected to be at our weekly one-hour meetings.
 Again, academic conflicts always take precedence over our meetings.

-You are compensated $20 for each shift that you work, keeping in mind that you can be earning this money while doing what you do on a normal basis throughout the day.
-Special detail coverage is also available at many points throughout the semester, paying $10 an hour for you to be present at events, sports games, shows, and concerts.
+You receive a stipend for each shift that you work, keeping in mind that you can be earning this money while doing what you do on a normal basis throughout the day.
+Special detail coverage is also available at many points throughout the semester, paid at an hourly rate for you to be present at events, sports games, shows, and concerts.

 Continuing Education and additional certifications such as courses to become a CPR instructor are offered as necessary, as well as free CPR and driving courses to maintain your required certification.